ts756632/Case_Study/README.md

 ### Data set:  [Women's E-Commerce Clothing Reviews](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews)

 ## **Business Task**
+1. How to improve products based on customers reviews?
-1. How do customers response to the products?
+2. How do customers response to the products?
-2. What are the trends in the review data?
+3. What are the trends in the review data?

 ## Tool used: